 Class Members who:

-must submit a claim within 60 days after the date of the IKO Offer/Release (or, for subsequent owners, 60 days from the notice of denial), and no later than December 31, 2023.
+must submit a claim within 60 days after the date of the IKO Offer/Release (or, for subsequent owners, 60 days from the notice of denial).
+This deadline applies regardless of when you sign the release back to IKO.

 The deadline for Class Members who: